junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Better than I thought, actually."
 From there, Dean tells him everything he missed from those tons of messages and unanswered calls.

-"I'm sorry," Cas says, when he finished talking.
+"I'm sorry," Cas says, when he finishes talking.

 Dean raises an eyebrow, "What for?"